The Problems and Treatment of Dogs Eating Faeces

+The Problems and Treatment of Dogs Eating Faeces**

-In part of the Indian subcontinent you can see village dogs following naked children about waiting for them to defecate, so they can claim there prize.
-In parts of Africa when a baby is born they present it with a puppy as a botty-wiper.
-To prehistoric dogs our middens, latrines and village dumps must have appeared like manna from heaven.! (from my article the origins of modern dogs)
+"In part of the Indian subcontinent you can see village dogs following naked children about waiting for them to defecate, so they can claim their prize.
+In parts of Africa when a baby is born, they present it with a puppy as a botty-wiper.
+To prehistoric dogs, our middens, latrines and village dumps must have appeared like manna from heaven.! (from my article the origins of modern dogs)

 Taste: taste may be a factor.
 This is the likely mechanism in interspecific coprophagia such as eating cat faeces.